-The Grade 9 Assessment of Mathematics provides individual and system data on student knowledge and skills based on the curriculum expectations in Grade 9 applied and academic programs.
+The Grade 9 Assessment of Mathematics provides individual and system data on student knowledge and skills based on the curriculum expectations in Grade 9.
 All students in these programs are required to participate.

 Exams

 Students may write an exam, which tests their knowledge on the entire course work, at or near the end of the semester.